It is common to have a plates (usually galvanized steel or stainless steel) in the corners of the perimeter of the textile membranes.

-- On one hand it reinforces an area of the membrane that the membrane tissue cannot support the concentrated loads.
+- On one hand it reinforces an area of the membrane where normally stresses are to strong for the fabric resistance.

-- It also serves to collect pocket cables (or load belts), lacing type cable which in turn reflect loads of the membrane to the edge.
-If what we have is just a constructive rope (keder), we can also solve it with the corner plate, but in this case it is less important, since the keder does not perform any structural work.
+- It also serves to collect pocket cables or webbings.
+If what we have is just a constructive rope (keder), we can also solve it with the corner plate, but in this case it is less important, since the keder does not perform any structural task.